 If needed, clients can access up to six weeks of food in any 6 month period.
 Most of the food we are able to supply comes from food donations, and local supermarkets surplus.

 We conduct periodic refresher training with our partner agency workers.
 This covered eligibility criteria, operating procedures and signposting guidance.
 Working together, we are proud of the comprehensive range of support beyond food that our clients are able to access to help them address the underlying causes of their hardship.

 Food provision alone is not a sustainable way of helping someone, so we work with agencies to ensure the cause of their hardship is addressed alongside receiving food.
-Along with our Winterwatch project, Storehouse benefits from the generosity of over 60 schools, 80 churches and numerous local business and organisations who collect food, both at harvest time and throughout the year, many using our “Grub Tubs”.
+Along with our Winter Watch project, Storehouse benefits from the generosity of over 60 schools, 80 churches and numerous local business, organisations and individual people who collect food, both at harvest time and throughout the year.

 Over the past year Storehouse Foodbank gave out 3,064 food parcels (up from 2,900 in the previous year).
 The average household size was relatively static at 2.3.
 Adults were supported on 4,064 occasions (up from 3,685), and children on 2,830 occasions (marginally down from 2,847).